25 Best Christmas Cookies

 9. The Best Sugar Cookies

-They may look plain, but these crave-worthy cookies are rich and buttery with a crisp, sugary exterior and soft, chewy interior.
+These crave-worthy cookies are rich and buttery with a crisp, sugary exterior and soft, chewy interior.
 The secret ingredients?
 Cream cheese, which makes the cookies tender, and a hint of almond extract, which gives the cookies a delicate almond flavor.
+For a festive twist, roll them in holiday-themed sprinkles instead of sugar before baking.
 GET THE RECIPE

 10. Scottish Shortbread